 In general, what are the pickings like for an EFL teacher?

-Well there are only 3 schools I know of that hire foreign teachers, all in the city area.
+Well there are only three schools I know of that hire foreign teachers, all in the city area.

-An agency has the monopoly on the biggest hirer, Anubarn Surin.
-Those teachers are typically recruited through an ‘internship' program together with an online TEFL company.
-There have been times over my one year when we have needed an extra hand or two, so people are drafted in.
+An agency did have the monopoly on the biggest hirer, Anubarn Surin, but nnot sure if that's still the case.
+Those teachers were typically recruited through an ‘internship program' together with an online TEFL company.
+There have been times over my one year when we have needed an extra hand or two so people are drafted in.
 The school itself has quite a large foreign contingent of around 20 teachers.

-Next door is one of a few local high schools, Sirindhorn, and they have roughly 6-10 positions or so.
-Both schools have an EP program, and I believe all the positions are 30k+ p/m.
+Next door is one of a few local high schools, Sirindhorn, Prasatwittayakarn School, and they have roughly 6-10 positions or so.
+Both schools have an EP program, and I believe positions pay around 30-35K.

 Extra tutoring work is available providing you talk to the right people.